prestondcarroll/portfolio/school/Phylogenetic_Tree_Builder/README.md

 * example_tree_output.txt is what the tree looks like when the program is run on the terminal, with different species being further apart. <br />
 * example_evo_distances_output.txt lists all the evolutionary weights between species after the tree has been built. <br />

-This was an exercise in learning about trees in my Data Structures class.
+This was an exercise in learning about trees in my Data Structures class, May 2017.
 It received a perfect score.